quality icon

 Average car insurance cost in Pennsylvania by age

-Let’s break down what you can expect to pay in Pennsylvania for full coverage, depending on your age and gender.
+Let’s take a closer look at how much you might pay in Pennsylvania for a full coverage policy based on your age and gender.

 Average car insurance cost in Pennsylvania for young drivers

-In Pennsylvania, 20-year-old male drivers pay an average of $4,856 per year for car insurance, while their female counterparts pay $4,856 for the same coverage.
+For instance, 20-year-old male drivers in Pennsylvania pay an average of $4,856 per year for car insurance, while females of the same age pay $4,856.

-However, by age 25, average car insurance costs drop to about $2,950 per year for male drivers and $2,950 for female drivers.
+But by the time you turn 25, insurance premiums drop to $2,950 a year on average for male drivers and $2,950 for female drivers.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers